Tutorial¶

 Trekker’s default parameter combinations generally result with good coverage of fiber bundles with well organized streamlines.
 However by adjusting the parameters you can improve the results.
 Basically you can go towards two directions:

-i. make the streamlines more organized, this could come with loss of bundle coverage
+i. make the streamlines more organized, this could come with loss of bundle coverageii. cover more of the bundle, then you could lose the organization of streamlines

 To go towards direction i: